SahilM2063/DevAdda/README.md

 - Database: MongoDB
 - Authentication: JSON Web Tokens (JWT)

+## Usage

+- Sign up or log in to your devAdda account.
+- Create or edit your developer profile.
+- Share your knowledge and ideas by creating posts.
+- Connect with other developers in the community.
+- Explore, comment, and collaborate on posts shared by others.

 ## Contact

 If you have any questions or suggestions, feel free to reach out makadiasahil9846@gmail.com